car251290/Web-beerpage/README.md

 # Card

 Cards are a great way to display information, usually containing content and actions about a single subject.
 Cards can contain images, buttons, text and more.
+I am using this Cards for get the strings display in a Card where can get the image and the information of the beer

 ## Available Scripts